-The literature below has further details.
+Interested readers are referred to the literature below, for further details.
 Solution methods for systems like (20) are largely numeric.
 Qualitative methods involving equilibrium points and phase diagrams have an important role in the analysis.

 Jensen, A. L.: Simulation of the potential for life history components to regulate Walleye population size, Ecological Modelling 45(1), pp 27-41, 1989.